Star Wars: The Plea for Knights of the Old Republic 3

 That’s not enough for me.
 At least at the end of first game, you had a clear sense of who survived the Jedi Civil War...

 This series still has sooo much to cover, and there are A LOT of questions that need answering.
-Hopefully, EA will finally give us what we want--Knights of the Old Republic III.
+Hopefully, EA will finally give us what we want.
 They own BioWare, and it’d be nice for the developer to tackle the next game in the series, as long as they don’t try to make it another MMO.
 May the Force be with them.